-5 Extreme Spots to Test Your Driving Skill
+5 Extreme Spots in Indonesia to Test Your Driving Skill

 When you buy a car, you know exactly what you are going to use it for.
 Some of you might even have more than 1 car—one for the trip to the office and one for your hobby.
 The hobby might range from trekking, racing, to modification.
 And usually, there is no specific reason why you have to do it other than you just love to do it.
 It’s in your blood and desire to revel in it.
 Hence, we have mapped out some extreme spots for you to put that hobby into practice, although we have to warn you that if you do not have that skill yet, maybe you can just go there to take pictures and watch everyone else do it